Skip navigation

 This course is centered around three main questions: whether business should be concerned about its human rights impacts, the increasing importance of corporate human rights due diligence, and what type of remedy is available for victims of corporate abuse.
 Students will gain expertise on human rights related business risks and how to advise companies in a transnational business environment through role-playing exercises and case studies like the FIFA 2022 World Cup in Qatar and Apple in China.
 The course will focus on corporate sustainability, in light of pressures facing business at home and abroad, including their response to issues such as climate change, the COVID pandemic, and systemic racism.
 The class will address the crucial role of investors, civil society and consumers, and the legal regime in rewarding (and penalizing) businesses that do not take human rights and the environment into account.
 By the end of the course, students will have gained advocacy writing experience from the point of view of a civil society activist, as well as a corporate change maker, and the opportunity to engage first hand with guest lecturers working on these issues.

-Focus areas: Core; Leaderships, Ethics, and Decision-Making
+Focus Areas: Core; Leaderships, Ethics, and Decision-Making

-Focus Area: Security, Strategy, and Statecraft
+Focus Areas: Security, Strategy, and Statecraft

-Focus area: Core; International Economics
+Focus Areas: Core; International Economics

 Prerequisite: Principles of Macroeconomics